Classic-Mac/Classic-Mac.github.io/_posts/2025-01-10-expansion-cards.md

 The PowerPro was a PowerPC 601-based upgrade for 68040 Macs with a PDS connector.
 Adaptors are required for LC series (except the LC-style 040-based Macs, which can't accommodate a PowerPro) and "pizza box" Macs like the C/Q 610 and 660AV.
 Came in 66, 80, and 100MHz versions and most commonly seen in Q9x0 and "Wombat"-based machines (Q800, C/Q 650).
 The 66 and 80MHz versions generally have RAM expansion onboard and because of this, will not fit in the C/Q 610 or 660AV.

-### Where can I get information about DOS/PC compatibility cards for my Mac?

-The PC Compatibility Card FAQ should answer most of the questions.

-http://homepage.mac.com/olivers/DOScard/DOScard.html  PC Compatibility Card FAQ